Azure Virtual Network

 ### Add private endpoints

 [Private endpoints](https://learn.microsoft.com/azure/private-link/) enable secure connectivity to Azure services over a private network.
-Call `AddPrivateEndpoint` on a subnet builder and pass the Azure resource to connect to:
+Call `AddPrivateEndpoint` (or `addPrivateEndpoint`) on a subnet builder and pass the Azure resource to connect to:

 ```csharp title="C# — AppHost.cs"